A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Numerical Results

-In figure \ref{fig.CompMultiPlayer}, the complexity of the centralized solution for multi-\gls{UE}s scenario (given in \ref{subsec.MP_Cent}) is compared to that of the distributed relay selection solution (given in \ref{subsec.MP_Dist}).
-The choice of developing a low complexity distributed approach for the multi-\gls{UE}s scenario is illustrated in figure \ref{fig.CompMultiPlayer}.
-Indeed, the complexity reduction that the distributed approach offers is proportional to both the number of \gls{UE} $N$ and the number of relays $K$.
-As an indicative example, the distributed approach reduces the complexity up to $150$ times compared to the centralized one in a realistic scenarios of $K=10$ relays and $N=10$ users.
+In figure \ref{fig.CompMultiPlayer}, the complexity of the centralized solution for multi-\gls{MU} scenario (given in \ref{subsec.MP_Cent}) is compared to that of the distributed relay selection solution (given in \ref{subsec.MP_Dist}).
+The choice of developing a low complexity distributed approach for the multi-\gls{MU} scenario is validated in figure \ref{fig.CompMultiPlayer}.
+Indeed, the complexity reduction that the distributed approach offers is proportional to both the number of \gls{MU} $N$ and the number of relays $K$.
+As an example, the distributed approach reduces the complexity up to $150$ times compared to the centralized one in a realistic scenarios of $K=10$ relays and $N=10$ users.

 The distributed approach reduces the computational complexity while satisfying a performance close to the centralized one.
-In figure \ref{fig.RS_MP_CentDistPerf}, the performance of the distributed approach is compared to the centralized one.
-Similarly to the single \gls{UE} case, the comparison is done in terms of the average cumulative reward, cost and \gls{EE}.
-A simple scenario with $N=5$ and $K=4$ is considered.
-Figure \ref{fig.RS_NS_GCPBVI} verifies that the low complexity distributed approach almost return the same average cumulative reward as the centralized one.
-Moreover, both centralized and distributed solutions verify the required cost constraints for each \gls{UE} (i.e. average cumulative cost lower than the cost threshold $C_{th}$ given in table \ref{table.RS_NumSettings}).
-In result, similar average cumulative \gls{EE} is deduced for both algorithms.
-Indeed, applying distributed relay selection induces interesting performance enhancement of the network with a low computational complexity compared to the centralized approach.
+From figure \ref{fig.MP_CR} to figure \ref{fig.MP_D2DvsCell}, the performance of the distributed approach is compared to the centralized one.
+Similarly to the single \gls{MU} case, the comparison is done in terms of the average cumulative reward, cost and \gls{EE} of both distributed and centralized solutions.
+For this comparison, a simple scenario of $N=5$ and $K=4$ is considered.
+Figure \ref{fig.MP_CR} verifies that the low complexity distributed approach almost return the same average cumulative reward as the centralized one.
+Moreover, both centralized and distributed solutions verify the required cost constraints for each \gls{MU} (i.e. average cumulative cost lower than the cost threshold $C_{th}$ given in \ref{table.RS_NumSettings}).
+In result, similar average cumulative energy efficiency is deduced for both algorithms.
+We deduce, that applying distributed relay selection induces interesting performance enhancement of the network with a low computational complexity compared to the centralized approach.